Bureaucracy making properties instead of performing duties: SHC

 The court directed the government to take appropriate steps for the protection of women against domestic violence and harassment by ensuring effective implementation of the Domestic Violence (Prevention & Protection) Act 2013 in letter and spirit.
 The provincial law officer informed the court that government has allocated funds of Rs.145 million for safe houses in each district.
 The court directed the finance department to ensure release of funds to each district for proper maintenance of the safe houses.

-The court directed secretary education and director general private schools to appear and submit detailed report pointing out some mechanism to help orphans and destitute children to acquire education and a joint report be submitted on the next date of hearing.
+The court directed secretary education and director general private schools to appear and submit detailed report pointing out some mechanism to help orphans and destitute children to acquire education.

 While hearing another case, the Sindh High Court has directed the Sindh government to seal all 'Gutka', 'Mainpuri' factories, its manufacturing and selling in the province.